krischer/LASIF/doc/index.rst

 single event will be stored in a subfolder of the *DATA* folder with the **same name as the QuakeML file minus the .xml**.

-To automatically create the necessary folder for each event run
+These folder are automatically created and updated each time a fwiw command is executed.
+The simplest command is

 .. code-block:: bash

-    $ fwiw update_structure
+    $ fwiw info

 This will result in a directory structure in the fashion of::